 That economists should contribute to this confusion is puzzling because all of microeconomics is devoted to finding the optimal scale of a given activity – the point beyond which marginal costs exceed marginal benefits and further growth would be uneconomic.
 Marginal Revenue = Marginal Cost is even called the “when to stop rule” for growth of a firm.
 Why does this simple logic of optimization disappear in macroeconomics?
 Why is the growth of the macroeconomy not subject to an analogous “when to stop rule”?

 We recognize that all microeconomic activities are parts of the larger macroeconomic system, and their growth causes displacement and sacrifice of other parts of the system.
-But the macroeconomy itself is thought to be the whole shebang, and when it expands, presumably into the void, it displaces nothing, and therefore incurs no opportunity cost.
+But the macroeconomy itself is thought to be the whole shebang, and when it expands, presumably into the void, it displaces nothing and therefore incurs no opportunity cost.
 But this is false of course.
-The macroeconomy too is a part, a subsystem of the biosphere, a part of the Greater Economy of the natural ecosystem.
+The macroeconomy too is a part, a subsystem of the biosphere, of the Greater Economy of the natural ecosystem.
 Growth of the macroeconomy too imposes a rising opportunity cost that at some point will constrain its growth.

 But some say that if our empirical measure of growth is GDP, based on voluntary buying and selling of final goods and services in free markets, then that guarantees that growth consists of goods, not bads.
 This is because people will voluntarily buy only goods.
 If they in fact do buy a bad then we have to redefine it as a good.
 True enough as far as it goes, which is not very far.
 The free market does not price bads, true – but nevertheless bads are inevitably produced as joint products along with goods.
 Since bads are un-priced, GDP accounting cannot subtract them – instead it registers the additional production of anti-bads, and counts them as goods.
 For example, we do not subtract the cost of pollution, but we do add the value of the pollution clean-up.
 This is asymmetric accounting.
 In addition we count the consumption of natural capital (depletion of mines, well, aquifers, forests, fisheries, topsoil, etc.) as if it were income.
 Paradoxically, therefore, GDP, whatever else it may measure, is also the best statistical index we have of the aggregate of pollution, depletion, congestion, and loss of biodiversity.
 Economist Kenneth Boulding suggested, with tongue only a little bit in cheek, that we re-label it Gross Domestic Cost.
 At least we should put the costs and the benefits in separate accounts for comparison.
 Not surprisingly, economists and psychologists are now discovering that, beyond a sufficiency threshold, the positive correlation between GDP and self-evaluated happiness disappears.